 It is a Compendium Esotericum that is drawn up by the witch herself/himself by copying parts considered to be excellent from other books (which will remain in our library), branches of other texts and her/his own spells.

-The important thing is not to show your Grimoire to others unless it is another witch we trust.
+It is important not to show your Grimoire to others unless it is another witch we trust.

 Those who work alone (solitary witches) do not need to remove their secrets from the shadows.